 The Dignity Act emphasizes the importance of tolerance and respect for others by students and staff alike.
 Therefore, all members of the school community, including essential partners such as superintendents, school board members, parents, students, teachers, guidance counselors, principals/administrators, support staff and other school personnel have particularly important roles to play in its implementation.
 Students or a parent of a student who feels that they are a target of discrimination or harassment while on school property by any student/students or employee are encouraged to seek out assistance from whomever they feel most comfortable speaking with.
-Any staff member who witnesses students being the target of discrimination or harassment must fill out the Little Flower DASA Reporting Form and submit it to the Dignity Act Coordinator.
+Any staff member who witnesses students being the target of discrimination or harassment or is told of a student being a target of discrimination or harassment must fill out the Little Flower DASA Reporting Form and submit it to the Dignity Act Coordinator.
 This form is kept in the school's main office.
 The Dignity Act Coordinator is Robert Scappatore.
 Contact info is: rscappatore@littleflowerufsd.org, (631)-929-4300 x105